Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Introduction

 \section{Introduction}

 In the present paper, we start to develop methods to determine Newton--Okounkov functions in the case of toric varieties.
-As a by-product, we can show rationality of Seshadri constants for many new examples of toric surfaces.

-Newton--Okounkov bodies are convex bodies which encode various facets of algebraic and symplectic geometry such as the local positivity of line bundles on varieties and going as far as geometric quantization \cite{HHK}.
-More specifically, it is possible to gain information on asymptotic invariants (Seshadri constants, pseudo-effective thresholds, Diophantine approximation constants) from well-chosen Newton--Okounkov bodies and concave (Newton--Okounkov-)func\-tions on them.

-Over the past decade, Newton--Okounkov theory has attracted a lot of attention.
-Many deep structural results have been proven, drawing information about varieties and their line bundles from Newton--Okounkov bodies.
+As a by-product, we can show rationality of Seshadri constants for many new examples of toric surfaces.\\ \\ Newton--Okounkov bodies are convex bodies which encode various facets of algebraic and symplectic geometry, such as the local positivity of line bundles on varieties and going as far as geometric quantization~\cite{HHK}.
+To be more specific, it is possible to gain information on asymptotic invariants (Seshadri constants, pseudo-effective thresholds, Diophantine approximation constants) from well-chosen Newton--Okounkov bodies and concave (Newton--Okounkov) func\-tions on them.\\ \\ Over the past decade, Newton--Okounkov theory has attracted a lot of attention.
+Many deep structural results have been proven, extracting information about varieties and their line bundles from Newton--Okounkov bodies.
 At the same time it also became apparent that it is often very difficult to obtain precise information about Newton--Okounkov bodies and Newton--Okounkov functions in concrete cases.

-\subsubsection{Newton--Okounkov Functions.}
+\subsubsection{Newton--Okounkov Functions}

 Newton--Okounkov functions are concave functions on Newton--Okounkov bodies arising from multiplicative filtrations on the section ring of a line bundle.
-They have proven to be more evasive than Newton--Okoun\-kov bodies themselves.

-The first definition of Newton--Okounkov functions (in other terminology, concave transforms of multiplicative filtrations) in print is due to Boucksom--Chen~\cite{BC}.
+They have proven to be more evasive than Newton--Okoun\-kov bodies themselves.\\ \\ The first definition of Newton--Okounkov functions (in other terminology, concave transforms of multiplicative filtrations) in print is due to Boucksom--Chen~\cite{BC}.
 These functions on the Newton--Okounkov body yield refined information~\cite{BKMS,DKMS2,KFuj,KMSwB,KMR,McKR} about the arithmetic and the geometry of the underlying variety.

-Already the most basic invariants of Newton--Okounkov functions contain highly non-trivial information.
-Perhaps the most notable example is the average of such a function --- called the $\beta$-invariant of the line bundle and the filtration --- , which is closely related to Diophantine approximation~\cite{McKR}, and K-stability~\cite{KFuj}.
-By the connection of the $\beta$-invariant to Seshadri constants~\cite{KMR}, its rationality could decide Nagata's conjecture \cite{DKMS}.
-Not surprisingly, concrete descriptions of these functions are very hard to obtain.

-A structure theorem of \cite{KMR} identifies the subgraph of a Newton--Okounkov function coming from a geometric situation as the Newton--Okounkov body of a projective bundle over the variety in question.
-(Compare~\S\ref{sec:subgraph} below.)